ignatandrei/RSCG_Examples/v2/rscg_examples_site/docs/indexRSCG.md

 ---
 sidebar_position: 25
 title: List of RSCG
-description: the how list
+description: the RSCG list in time order
 slug: /List-of-RSCG
 ---

-## 52 RSCG with examples
+## 52 RSCG with examples in descending chronological order

 This is the list of 52 ( 6 from Microsoft) RSCG with examples